Moving in Spain

 You do not "apply" for this visa in a vacuum.
 You must first secure a job offer from a willing and capable Spanish employer who is prepared to sponsor you through a complex administrative process.

-Self-Employment Visa (Cuenta Propia): Entrepreneur in Spain
+Self-employment visa (Cuenta Propia): Entrepreneur in Spain

 • Business Plan: This is not a simple form-filling exercise.
 Your application is, in essence, a venture capital pitch to the Spanish government.
 Your business plan must be exceptionally detailed and professionally presented, including: